-Trading portfolios' average daily ES increased by HK\$1.7 million, contributed largely by an increase in interest rate risk exposures.
+Trading portfolios' average daily ES decreased by HK\$1.0 million, contributed largely by decrease in interest rate risk exposures.

-Trading portfolio experienced 1 backtesting exception in 2020 which occurred in November.
-The backtesting exception was largely due to swings in HKD interest rates.
+Trading portfolio experienced 7 backtesting exceptions in 2022 which occurred in April, October, November and December.
+The backtesting exceptions were largely due to swings in HKD interest rates and USD/HKD exchange rate.

 The key market risk drivers of the Group's non-trading portfolios are HKD and USD interest rate exposures.
 The Net Interest Income (NII) of the Group is assessed under various rate scenarios to determine the impact of interest rate movements on future earnings.
 Simulation using a 100 basis points parallel upward or downward shift in yield curves on the Group's banking book exposures.
-NII is estimated to increase by HK\$499 million and decrease by HK\$806 million respectively.
+NII is estimated to increase by HK\$1,009 million and decrease by HK\$1,251 million respectively.

 Equity price risk arises from the Group's strategic investments which are overseen by the Hong Kong Management Committee.
-The Group's equity exposures booked in its banking book portfolio as at 31 December 2020 and 2019 were not material and were held for long term investment purpose.
+The Group's equity exposures booked in its banking book portfolio as at 31 December 2022 and 2021 were not material and were held for long term investment purpose.
 They were reported as bank and corporate securities in Note 18 to the financial statements and are subject to the accounting and valuation policies set out in Notes 2(f) and 2(h) to the financial statements.